Anti-Inflammatory Diet Plan →

 • 1 to 2 strips of fresh ginger root (1 Tablespoon grated)

-• 12 to 15 ounces almond or coconut milk (the less you use, the thicker it is)
+• 12 to 15 ounces almond or coconut milk (use less for thicker smoothie)

 • 1–2 Tablespoons maple syrup